luisblanchard00/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Instal and Enable IIS (Internet Information Services) with CGI
+- Install and Enable IIS (Internet Information Services) with CGI
 - Install PHP for IIS using PHP Manager (5.6 or higher)
 - Install MySQL Database
 - Install and Rewite Module for IIS